What are the different metrics related to a bot?

 To learn more about Query completion, click here.

-A conversation is defined as a series of messages exchanged between the IVA and the user before 8 minutes of inactivity.
+A conversation is defined as a series of messages exchanged between the IVA and the user in a 24-hour window, from the time user sent the first message on the bot.

 To learn more about Conversations, click here.